 Northern Lights, Vermont’s premier cruise boat, offers daily scenic, lunch and brunch cruises.
 Weekly dinner cruises including entertainment.
 This floating venue is an ideal setting for weddings, anniversaries, corporate functions and special events or to simply enjoy the spectacular beauty of Lake Champlain.
 Departing from the King Street Ferry Dock from May through October.

-ACCOMODATIONS: We stayed somewhere new for me.
+ACCOMMODATIONS: We stayed somewhere new for me.
 The Doubletree Hotel Burlington (www.doubletreevt.com) is just off I-89 on Williston Road and near the airport.
 I was struck immediately by what a large and attractive property this was.
-All standard guestrooms include the Sweet Dreams bed, coffeemaker, hairdryer, iron and ironing board, refrigerator, easy chair, in-room remote printing, Lodgenet with web access and Game Cube, speakerphone and complimentary wireless high speed internet access.
-In the suites there is the main bedroom with a king size bed, a pullout couch, a working desk with two chairs and two flat screen televisions.
+All standard guestrooms include the Sweet Dreams bed, coffeemaker, hairdryer, iron and ironing board, refrigerator, easy chair, in-room remote printing, Lodgenet with web access and Game Cube, speakerphone and complimentary wireless high-speed internet access.
+In the suites, there is the main bedroom with a king-size bed, a pullout couch, a working desk with two chairs and two flat-screen televisions.
 There is a pool, connected to an outdoor patio and an onsite restaurant (Trader Duke’s).

 We were greeted with hot chocolate chip cookies upon checking in.

-DINING OUT : The Sadie Katz Delicatessen (www.sadiekatzdeli.com) is located at 189 Bank Street, just off Church.
+DINING OUT: The Sadie Katz Delicatessen (www.sadiekatzdeli.com) is located at 189 Bank Street, just off Church.
 It is the closest thing the city has to a kosher restaurant.
 My family and I thoroughly enjoyed our lunch there.
 Owner Glenn Walter opened the place two and a half years ago and the Jewish-style diner has a loyal following.
-You can enjoy Meredith Mann’s Matzoh Ball Soup, a chopped chicken liver plate, latkes, knishes.
-While the fresh deli sandwiches are their speciality, they also have a nice breakfast menu.
+You can enjoy Meredith Mann’s Matzoh Ball Soup, a chopped chicken liver plate, latkes, and knishes.
+While the fresh deli sandwiches are their specialty, they also have a nice breakfast menu.

 One of the more established fish restaurants in town is Shanty on the Shore (www.shantyontheshore.com), located at 181 Battery Street overlooking Lake Champlain.
-Open from 11a.m. daily, the restaurant is owned by the husband and wife team of Al and Kim Gobeille.
-There is free parking, which is a bonus, and menu which features excellent clam chowder, tasty appetizers, plenty of seafood, chicken , steaks, sandwiches and some tantalizing desserts.
-General Manager Christian Chardain and his staff merit some applause for the way they will break open a lobster for you and serve it minus any shells.
+Open from 11 a.m. daily, the restaurant is owned by the husband and wife team of Al and Kim Gobeille.
+There is free parking, which is a bonus, and a menu that features excellent clam chowder, tasty appetizers, plenty of seafood, chicken, steaks, sandwiches and some tantalizing desserts.
+General Manager Christian Chardin and his staff merit some applause for the way they will break open a lobster for you and serve it minus any shells.
 A lot of restaurants won’t go to that trouble.
 Ask if Big Al’s Platter is available on the night you dine.
-It consists of flounder, shrimp, clams and either fries, baked potato or rice.
+It consists of flounder, shrimp, clams and either fries, baked potato, or rice.

 For those looking for some standard fish options, there is broiled haddock, classic Boston scrod, grilled Atlantic salmon and grilled swordfish.
 For dessert, save some room for the fabulous Shanty pie – silky chocolate mousse with chocolate crust and whipped cream on top.
 For reservations call 802-864-0238.